6 Formulas and Functions

 6.1 Entering Functions

-You can enter a function via a Wizard, but you can also enter it manually.
-Which method is best to use mainly depends on how experienced you are and whether you already know the name of the position and its structure.
+You can enter functions using the Function Wizard or manually.
+The best method depends on your experience level and whether you already know the function’s name and syntax.
 Both methods are explained below.
-The Wizard is used for the tasks in this chapter, but you can of course also use the manual method.
+The Function Wizard is used in the examples, but you can also enter functions manually.

 6.1.1 Function Wizard

-• By clicking on the button \(f_x\) Insert function at the beginning of the formula bar.
+• Click the fx Insert function button at the beginning of the formula bar.

-• Through Formulas > Insert Function (group Function Library)
+• Go to Formulas > Insert Function (Function Library group)

 Figure 6.2: Dialog box insert function.

-Select the desired function, for example COUNTIF and click on OK.
-After this, the Function Arguments dialog box for the selected function appears.
+Select the desired function, such as COUNTIF, and click OK.
+The Function Arguments dialog box for the selected function will appear.

 Figure 6.3: Function arguments for function COUNTIF.

-You can specify the arguments in the dialog box.
-Which argument(s) you should use depends on the selected function.
-You can type in the arguments, but when it comes to cell addresses you can also select these cells in the worksheet with the mouse.
+In this dialog box, you can specify the function’s arguments.
+The required arguments depend on the selected function.
+You can type the arguments directly, or for cell addresses, you can select the cells in the worksheet using the mouse.

-When you are familiar with a particular function, knowing the correct spelling and the types of arguments, you can choose to just type the function and its arguments into the input bar.
-Often this method is the most efficient.
+If you are familiar with a particular function, its correct spelling, and the types of arguments it requires, you can type the function and its arguments directly into the formula bar.
+This is often the most efficient method.

-A very useful tool for this is Autocomplete functions.
-When you type a = character and the first letter of a function in a cell or in the input bar, Excel displays a drop-down list of all valid entries that start with that letter.
-Icons show the type of entry, such as a function or cell/table reference.
-And for each function you get a screen tip with a short description of the function.
+Excel’s Autocomplete Functions feature is very useful for manual entry.
+When you type an = sign and the first few letters of a function in a cell or the formula bar, Excel displays a drop-down list of all valid entries that begin with those letters.
+Icons indicate the entry type, such as a function or cell/table reference.
+A screen tip also provides a brief description of each function.

-You can continue typing the function to narrow the list or use the arrow keys to select the function from the list.
-After selecting the desired function, press Tab to insert the function and the opening parenthesis into the cell.
+Continue typing the function name to narrow the list, or use the arrow keys to select the function from the list.
+After selecting the desired function, press Tab to insert the function name and an opening parenthesis into the cell.

-After you press Tab to insert the function and the opening parenthesis, Excel displays another screen tip with the arguments for the function.
-The argument in bold is the argument you are currently entering.
+Once you insert the function and the opening parenthesis, Excel displays another screen tip showing the function’s arguments.
+The argument in bold is the one you are currently entering.
 Arguments in parentheses are optional.

 Example 6.1 Autocomplete

-In Figure 6.4 you can see an example.
-In the first image, one letter, the c, has been entered.
-The list box shows all functions that start with c.
+illustrates an example.
+In the first image, the letter c has been entered.
+The list box displays all functions that start with c.

-In the second image another two letters ‘ou’ has been typed.
-The list now consists of all items that start with cou.
-With the selected function ‘COUNTIF’ a screen tip is shown.
+In the second image, ou has been added.
+The list now shows all entries that start with cou.
+A screen tip displays information for the selected function, COUNTIF.

-After pressing Tab you get the third image.
-This function has two arguments.
+Pressing Tab results in the third image.
+This function requires two arguments.

 Figure 6.4: Example autocomplete function.